 We reviewed the practice's safeguarding policy and procedures in place for child protection and safeguarding vulnerable adults using the service.
 They included the contact details for the local authority's safeguarding team, social services and other relevant agencies.
-The partners were the joint leads for safeguarding.
+The registered manager was a lead for safeguarding.
 The lead role included providing support and advice to staff and overseeing the safeguarding procedures within the practice.
-We saw that all staff had received safeguarding training in vulnerable adults and children within the last 18 months.
-Staff we spoke with demonstrated their awareness of the signs and symptoms of abuse and neglect.
-They were also aware of the procedures they needed to follow to address safeguarding concerns and were confident that if they raised any concerns they would be followed up appropriately by the partners.

-The partners told us that they all routinely used a rubber dam when providing root canal treatment to patients.
+We saw all staff had received safeguarding training in vulnerable adults and children.
+Staff demonstrated their awareness of the signs and symptoms of abuse and neglect.
+They were also aware of the procedures they needed to follow to address safeguarding concerns and were confident if they raised any concerns they would be followed up appropriately by the registered manager.
+The dentists told us they all routinely used a rubber dam when providing root canal treatment to patients.
 The dentists who used a rubber dam were following the guidance issued by the British Endodontic Society.
 A rubber dam is a small square sheet of latex (or other similar material if a patient is latex sensitive) used to isolate the tooth operating field to increase the efficacy of the treatment and protect the patient.

-The partners told us that they completed patients' dental records in accordance with the Faculty of General Dental Practice (FGDP) guidance - part of the Royal College of Surgeons that aims to promote excellent standards in primary dental care.
-For example, it was evident from the patients' dental records and record keeping audits we were shown that they recorded that patients' medical histories had been up dated prior to each treatment; soft tissue examinations, diagnosis and consent in addition to other information such as alerts generated by the dentist to remind them that a patient had a condition which required additional care and advice.
+The dentists told us they completed patients' dental care records in accordance with the Faculty of General Dental Practice (FGDP) guidance - part of the Royal College of Surgeons that aims to promote excellent standards in primary dental care.
+For example, it was evident from the patients' dental care records and record keeping audits we were shown, they recorded patients' medical histories had been up dated prior to each treatment; soft tissue examinations, diagnosis and consent in addition to other information such as alerts generated by the dentist to remind them a patient had a condition which required additional care and advice.
+We saw the practice had regularly undertaken clinical record keeping audits since 2012.
+We saw the results of the 2015 audit.
+The dentists told us they had an action plan and were in the process of updating their auditing template to ensure improvements had been identified would be implemented.

 The practice had a whistleblowing policy which staff were aware of.
-Staff told us that they felt confident that they could raise concerns about colleagues without fear of recriminations.
+Staff told us they felt confident they could raise concerns about colleagues without fear of recriminations.